Nordic Regional Airlines: History

+The beginning

+Finnish Commuter Airlines was established in 1993 and started flying on irregular basis in the second half of that decade.
+Cooperation with Finnair started in 1998 when staff, flight planning, operations control and marketing functions were provided to Swedish regional airline Golden Air Flyg.
+The first schedules were started in 2003, all of them on behalf of Finnair and Golden Air Flyg, using Finncomm Airlines brand.
+The fleet was made up by a single leased Embraer E145 which was soon joined by another one and also by two Saab 340s.
+Traffic grew and in 2005 the fleet also included the first ATR 42.
+By June 2007, through a code-sharing agreement with Finnair, the network had expanded to 15 domestic routes and 4 international ones.
+In early 2011 larger ATR 72s had been added to the fleet.

+New owners and new name

-The creation of the airline was announced on 1 July 2011, when Flybe and Finnair revealed plans to jointly purchase Finncomm Airlines (FCA) and rebrand the airline Flybe Nordic, with Flybe and Finnair each holding a stake in the new airline.
+The creation of a new airline was announced on 1 July 2011, when British European Airways (Flybe (1979–2020)) and Finnair revealed plans to jointly purchase Finnish Commuter Airlines and rebrand it Flybe Nordic, with British European Airways and Finnair each holding a stake in the new airline.
 Under the terms of the agreement, the purchase price of Finncomm was €25 million, of which Flybe would pay €12 million and Finnair €13 million.
-Flybe has a majority stake in Flybe Nordic, holding a 60% stake in the airline, with Finnair holding the remaining 40%; Flybe has three seats on the airline's board of directors with Finnair having the other two.
+British European Airways had a majority stake (60%) in Flybe Nordic, with Finnair holding the remaining 40%; Flybe had three seats in the airline's board of directors with Finnair having the other two.
 Flybe planned to invest a total of €23.6 million into the new airline, including expenses such as loan repayments in addition to the purchase price of FCA.

-At the time of the announcement of Flybe Nordic's creation, Flybe planned to begin operating the new airline on 1 August 2011, with the FCA name being phased out, though the start date was later pushed back to 30 October.
+At the time of the announcement of Flybe Nordic's creation, British European Airways planned to begin operating the new airline on 1 August 2011, with the old name being phased out, though the start date was later pushed back to 30 October.
 A new route network was also planned to be announced in mid August.

+Temporary Finnish ownership

-In November 2014, Flybe announced that it would sell its 60% stake in the airline for €1 in an effort to reduce group costs.
-In February 2015, the Finnish Competition and Consumer Authority approved the sale of its stake (60%) to StaffPoint Holding and G.W.
+In November 2014, British European Airways announced that it would sell its 60% stake in the airline for €1 in an effort to reduce group costs.
+In February 2015, the Finnish Competition and Consumer Authority approved the sale of the stake (60%) to StaffPoint Holding and G.W.
 Sohlberg.
-Flybe sold its share to Finnair as a temporary solution in March 2015.
-The airline has operated under Finnair's flight code since 1 May 2015, the day Flybe Nordic was rebranded as Nordic Regional Airlines.
+The 60% share was sold to Finnair as a temporary solution in March 2015.
+The airline has operated under Finnair's flight codes since 1 May 2015, and was renamed NORRA-Nordic Regional Airlines on 15 June.

+In 2018 Danish Air Transport became the major shareholder.